Where Should I Camp in Olympic National Park?

 Both campground and RV park sites can be reserved through recreation.gov.

 This 55-site, first-come, first-served campground is in an open field a short walk from the Pacific Ocean.
 Some sites fit 35-foot RVs.
 It’s open late May through late September.
 There is no potable water, but flush toilets are available.

 Forty-nine sites in the old-growth forest along the Skokomish River make up this campground.
 It’s open year-round, with flush toilets and water in summer only.
 The rest of the year there are pit toilets available.
 It’s near Lake Cushman and trails to Flapjack Lakes and First Divide.
 Five sites are walk-in only.

 Some of the sites at Staircase can accommodate RVs up to 35 feet in length, but most sites are only suitable to shorter, 21-foot or shorter rigs.

 Olympic National Park has countless opportunities to put on a backpack, hike into the wilderness and set up camp far away from civilization.
 From camping near alpine lakes to setting up your tent above the high tide line on the beach to sleeping in a rainforest, the opportunities are seemingly endless.
 We’ve chosen three favorites to get you started.

 Permits are required for all overnight stays in the wilderness.
-Reservations can be made up to six months in advance on recreation.gov.
+Reservations can be made starting on April 15 at 7 a.m.
+PST on recreation.gov.
 There are no walk-up permits available.
-Some more popular areas operate on a quota system, so it’s advisable to make your reservation as soon as your desired dates become avaliable.
+Some more popular areas operate on a quota system, so it’s advisable to make your reservation as soon as they become available.

 This is the only developed, hike-in campground in the park and does not require a wilderness permit to stay at.
 A 6.5-mile hike along the washed-out Dosewallips Road is required to reach this primitive campground on the Dosewallips River on the east side of the park.
 There are pit toilets, but no potable water and camping here is free.